Are you searching for “nipple piercing near me” because you are thinking about a body change?

-You should bring any jewelry that you plan to wear during the piercing process.
+You should bring any jewelry you plan to wear during the piercing process.

 Also, bring a picture of yourself wearing the same type of jewelry.
 This will give the piercer a good idea of what size and shape of ring you prefer.

-If you’d rather not take off your clothes, you can always bring a photo of yourself wearing something similar.
+If you’d instead not remove your clothes, you can always bring a photo of yourself wearing something similar.

 Do nipple piercings smell?